graeter-group/grappa/README.md

 You can trian Grappa on custom datasets that shpuld contain single point calculations of perturbed states, sampled e.g. via MD simulations, torsion scans or optimizations.
 We provide a tutorial at [Creating and training on custom datasets](https://colab.research.google.com/drive/143Ycnof3-9TLO7P8CWLsH7K0TMHMfr6s?usp=sharing) as well as example workflows at `tests/dataset_builder_workflows.py` that show how to create datasets from QM energies and forces, obtaining nonbonded parameters from GROMACS or OpenMM force fields.

+## Acknowledgements
+This research was supported by the Klaus Tschira Foundation.
+The project has also received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no. 101002812) [F. G.].

 ## Common pitfalls

 ### Deployment